aardlyworthit/Search-and-Destroy-v3.0/README.md

+# Search and Destroy v3.0 (rel-1.0.2) — 21 Feb 2019
+The update to S&D v3.0 is as follows:

+- Improved 'where' handling, especially where quick-where is concerned.
+This will be most apparent in areas like FTII.
+Basically, it will look for an exact match to your cp/gq mob and loop through 'where' until it finds it or quits due to hitting 40.mob, whichever happens first.

+- Rewrote execute_in_area from scratch, improving this most necessary of systems.

+- Reorganized a bunch of stuff pertaining to window refreshing, aimed at cutting some lag out of the overall process.
+In particular, the action button draw routines were re-written from scratch.

+- Tightened overall gquest tracking and related things.

+- In gquest, the output window will have quantity indicators of the form n\*mobname.

+When you look at it like that it doesn't really look like much of an update, but from the standpoint of effort invested and hassle incurred it most definitely is.
+One thing I should like to clear up, just in case, is that S&D 3.0 is aimed more at providing gq capability "at all", as opposed to what one might call "gquest superiority".
+It handles gquest exactly as it handles campaigns, and as anyone with experience knows, proper area knowledge absolutely is essential; and relying on S&D to know everything for you will be prone (indeed, doomed) to failure.

+I wish you good fortune in the wars to come, ninjas.
+Full ahead and full speed.

 # Search and Destroy v3.0 (rel-1.0.1) — 26 Jan 2019
 Fixed multiple issues with gquest.
 Special thanks to a friend:  You know who you are, and my gratitude goes with you.
 Thanks  for the problem reports and generally bearing me while I nailed it all down.